Compressed-air car: Advantages

 There can be a single conversion of mechanical energy to pneumatic or hydraulic energy.
-Therefore compressed air can have high energy efficiency when using mechanical renewable energy such as wind turbines or hydropower.
+Therefore, compressed air can have high energy efficiency when using mechanical renewable energy such as wind turbines or hydropower.
 Thermal energy to mechanical energy conversion is possible, but less efficient due to Carnot conversion inefficiencies.
 Thermal storage of heat from a renewable solar source is also possible using a phase change material such as a molten salt.

 Energy efficiency of the 2020 isothermal prototype vehicle was 59.4% of a lithium-ion vehicle.

-Isothermal compressed air energy storage (ICAES) energy density is good, whether measured by weight or volume: It can be as much as 2.7 MJ/kg or 3.6 MJ/m3, which is four times that of a lithium-ion battery.
-This might be improved with higher pressure vessels, better motors and better heat exchangers.

 Compressed air technology adapts to renewable energy and possibly a circular economy, if biobased or recycled composites can be used.
 Thus it is more sustainable than electric cars.
 For example, there is much less use of metals, or toxic battery chemistries.
 A centralized manufacturing and electric grid might be less necessary.

 Efficiency is also helped by the low weight of composite pressure vessels relative to steel tanks or lithium-ion batteries.
 Weight might be further reduced if the tanks support the car chassis.
 Pneumatic engines also have lower weights than electric engines.

 Refueling is possible in many places using only wind, solar power or hydropower to move an air compressor, hydraulic pump or Stirling engine.

 Pneumatic power has energy synergy, because it is well suited to automotive mechatronics.
 Many car systems can be powered by small air motors.
 For example, active pneumatic suspension, pneumatic steering, or pneumatic shock absorbers.
 Expansion of the compressed air creates cold temperatures, and can directly provide air conditioning or climate control.

 Energy recovery systems with regenerative suspension and regenerative braking produce low pressure compressed air.
 This can be stored in a pressure vessel.

 Pistonless engines using compressed air are very quiet.

 There is no fire hazard after accidents, unlike systems that utilize combustion fuels or high power batteries.

 Compressed air engines reduce the cost of car production, because there is no need to build a cooling system, spark plugs, starter motor, or mufflers.

 The rate of self-discharge is very low compared to batteries.
 A fueled, compressed-air vehicle may be left unused for a longer time than an electric car.

 They reduce or eliminate hazardous chemicals such as gasoline, battery acids and related metals such as lead.

 Compressed air cars are safer in more situations: